 Taiwan has taken initiatives to protect intellectual property proactively in recent years and these efforts did pay off.
 In 2009, Taiwan has been removed from the watch list of Special 301 Report of the United States.
 This is indeed an acknowledgement of Taiwan's advance in IP protection.

-Source：Council for Economic Planning and Construction, Executive Yuan
+Source：Council for Economic Planning and Development

 For more information, please go to：Intellectual Property Office, MOEA